dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 damageReduction = \frac{armorRating}{armorRating + K}
 {{< /texblock >}}

-where K is 6300 for a level 123 attacker (the level of raid bosses).
+where K is a fixed constant that depends on the level your attacker and the type of content you are doing (for example, a Heroic raid boss has a K value of 8467.2).

 ![Damage Reduction from Armor against a Level 123 Attacker](/guardian/images/damage-reduction-from-armor.png)

-In fact --- any stat whose conversion formula is of the shape {{< tex "f(x) = \frac{x}{Ax + C}" >}} where A and C are constant, positive numbers --- will be subject to diminishing returns, as it is inherent in the equation itself.
+In fact --- any stat whose conversion formula is of the shape {{< tex "f(x) = \frac{x}{Ax + C}" >}} where A and C are constant numbers --- will be subject to diminishing returns, as it is inherent in the equation itself.

-Stats that use this type of formula and are thus subject to diminishing returns include:
+Stats that use this type of formula and are therefore subject to diminishing returns include:

  - Dodge/Parry
  - Armor